 Overall we were quite impressed with the Rexing V1 in our testing.
-It is able to produce high quality video, has a slim profile, and isn't too expensive at $100.
-However, We found the equally slim AUKEY DR02 to be a bit more user friendly, and it produces just as high quality video for just $70.
+It is able to produce high-quality video, has a slim profile, and isn't too expensive.
+However, We found the equally slim AUKEY DR02 to be a bit more user-friendly, and it produces just as high-quality video for a smaller cost.
 Therefore, for most people we think the AUKEY would be a better choice.
 However, the Rexing V1 does have built-in Wi-Fi, a feature the AUKEY lacks.
 So if you're jonesing for the ability to wirelessly send video clips from your camera to your phone, the Rexing V1 is great choice.
-If that feature does appeal to you the YI Dash does the same thing for just $50, but it's video isn't quite as crisp and vibrant as that from the Rexing.
+If that feature does appeal to you the YI Dash does the same thing for about half the price, but it's video isn't quite as crisp and vibrant as that from the Rexing.

 Rexing V1 Review